Deep Dive: Taking over as an Expensify admin? Here’s your guide to a smooth transition!

 If possible, the previous policy admin should share the withdrawal account with you before they leave.
-They can do this from their Settings > Your Account > Reimbursement.
+They can do this following the steps in this support article.

 Once you have access to the withdrawal account set yourself or the new reimburser as the default reimburser from Settings > Policies > Group > [Policy Name] > Reimbursement.

 Remove the old admin from the policy if they’ve left the company

 If the old admin has left the company and doesn’t need to submit any more expenses, you can remove them from the Policy Members list.
 Once you have changed the Billing Owner, the Technical Contact, and Default Reimburser you can remove the old admin from Settings > Policies > Group > [Policy Name] > People.
 Removing an old user will not affect any of their submitted reports but it will remove their access to the policy so that they cannot take any billable actions or submit additional reports to the company policy.

 Watch the Admin Onboarding Webinar

 To save time if and when you transfer account ownership in the future, we recommend that you move to a workflow where the policy ownership is under a general email (example: [email protected]).

 If you adopt this workflow, you won't have to update the billing owner or your approval workflow every time someone leaves.
 All you’ll need to do is give the new owner access to the general email and they’ll be ready to go!